19. Summing up everything so far

 So if you're using a C minor scale, you can use these instead.

-It's worth noting that the harmonic minor scale is a bit special as it contains a different type of 7th chord on each degree. mM7, o7, aug, m7, 7, M7 and o7.
+It's worth noting that the harmonic minor scale is a bit special as it contains a different type of 7th chord on each degree: from the Ist degree to the VIIth degree, it goes mM7, ø7, aug, m7, 7, M7 and o7.

-To know how these natural, harmonic and melodic minor scales are built, this is in the episode about the dominant chord.
+(To know how these natural, harmonic and melodic minor scales are built, this is in the episode about the dominant chords.)

 But just so it's said here, the difference between the harmonic minor and the natural minor is that the 7th note of the harmonic minor scales is raised by a semi tone compared to the natural minor scale.